textpattern/textpattern.github.io/tags/search-result-count.md

 The *search_result_count* tag is a __single__ tag that returns the number of articles returned by an article tag.
 Use "if_search":http://docs.textpattern.io/tags/if-search to count search results or use in regular page after the "article":http://docs.textpattern.io/tags/article tag.
 If you need the results' count _before_ the list of results, use the article tag in conjunction with @pgonly="1"@ (see example 3).

-p(alert-block information).
-Note: The "if_search":http://docs.textpattern.io/tags/if-search conditional tag is required to recognize actual search results, without them the number of articles is returned by default.
+Note: The [if_search](http://docs.textpattern.io/tags/if-search) conditional tag is required to recognize actual search results, without them the number of articles is returned by default.
+{: .alert-block .information}

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @text="text"@
 Text to display with the number of matches.